What is Active Scanning? Complete Guide to Network Security

 Approved By Anuraag Singh

 In the previous article, we discussed the MITRE ATT&CK framework which consists of several tactics and techniques based on real-world observation.
-Reconnaissance is one of the tactics.
-Further, it is composed of 10 different techniques and Active Scanning is one of them.
+Further, it is composed of 10 different methods and Active Scanning is one of them.

 So, here we’ll cover the topic of active scanning, associated sub-techniques, and different special active scans in detail.

-Let’s dig deeper and discuss some facts about active scanning in cybersecurity.
+Let’s start discussing about some facts about active scanning in cybersecurity.

 What is Active Scanning and Why Is It Used?